 The World Wildlife Fund's Global Toxics Initiative targets three areas: Endocrine Disruptors (ED) (includes a reading list and video series), Persistent Organic Pollutants (POPs), and Agricultural Pesticides.

-GreenFacts.org presents three-tiered reviews of environmental and health-related reports published by various international organizations.
-The endocrine disruptors section explains how they act, potential effects, and exposure sources as outlined in the groundbreaking 2002 global assessment of endocrine disruptors.
+GreenFacts.org presents 3-tiered reviews of environmental and health-related reports published by various international organizations.
+The endocrine disruptors section explains how they act, potential effects, and exposure sources.

 Healthy Milk, Healthy Baby